Poster in the Slovak language advertising the seminar.

 Jacob spoke his words in the land of Israel but now I am far from Israel, far from home, in the lands of our exile, but here, far from our ancestral home, these holy brothers of mine created a "little Israel", and a house of prayer.

 This place was once vibrating with the sounds of Torah and prayer.
-This place was once filled with young Jewish boys studying the holy scriptures.
-This was once...but it is no longer.
+This place was once filled with young Jewish boys studying the holy scriptures with all their might.
+This was once... but it is no more.

-The chazzan, the cantor, gets up to lead the prayer service, he wraps on his talith, prayer shawl.
-His voice is strong, his pronunciation is the old Eastern European Hasidic pronunciation.
+The chazzan, the cantor/prayer leader, gets up to lead the prayers service, he wraps on his talith, prayer, his voice is strong and melodic, his pronunciation is the old Eastern European Hasidic pronunciation.

 This building was once a great Talmud Torah, with 250 students.
 The shul (synagogue) is in the back. (entrance visible, note: no Chinese writing on that part of the building)